If you don’t take the right precautions, oral sex is not safer than vaginal or anal sex.

 But since it’s not always possible to tell when someone is infected, take the right precautions to protect yourself.

 Here are some ways you can do that.

 - Use a male condom when performing oral sex on a penis.

 - Use a dental dam when performing oral sex on your partner’s vagina or anus.
 You can easily buy dental dams online.

-- If you don’t have a dental dam on hand, the CDC says you can tear a square piece from a normal condom and cover the vagina or anus.
+- If you don’t have a dental dam on hand, the CDC says you can tear a square piece from an ordinary condom and cover the vagina or anus.

 These protections don’t guarantee that you won’t get an STD from oral sex.
-But they greatly reduce your risk.
+But they significantly reduce your risk.